1.

 Patients with carcinosarcomas are not candidates for fertility-sparing surgery regardless of the age

-or stage.
-Optimal surgical debulking is recommended for patients with this type of ovarian cancer.
+or stage of disease.
+Optimal surgical debulking is recommended for patients who present with this type of

 Ovarian Carcinosarcoma: